zephray/VerilogBoy/README.md

 ## Hardware

 Currently targeting on Xilinx ML505/XUPV5 and Terasic DE10-Lite.
+A dedicated handheld is in developement.

 ## Progress